PyCoder913/Clustering/README.md

-# Coursera Capstone
+# Clustering
-The Capstone Project on Coursera under the IBM Data Science Professional Certificate Course
+This project is based on the K-Means clustering algorithm.